MarkusZoppelt/yubikey-otp/README.md

 #### Conflict with yubikey-agent

 [`yubikey-agent` takes a persistent transaction so the YubiKey will cache the PIN after first use](https://github.com/FiloSottile/yubikey-agent#conflicts-with-gpg-agent-and-yubikey-manager).
-In that case, kill `yubikey-agent` and try again.

-    killall -HUP yubikey-agent
+To mitigate that issue, `yubikey-otp` will run `killall -HUP yubikey-agent` during init.

 Don't worry, `yubikey-agent` will restart the next time you want to use it.